PTSD Awareness Month

 • Torture

+Helping the amygdala do its job is the prefrontal cortexThis part of the brain is highly developed in humans and handles many complex processes, such as decision-making.
 When we encounter stimuli, the amygdala will "ask" the prefrontal cortex, "Hey, see this thing?
 Have we seen it before?
 Is it dangerous?"

-In cases of PTSD, the amygdala has difficulty communicating with the prefrontal cortex.
+In cases of PTSD, however, the amygdala suddenly has difficulty communicating with the prefrontal cortex.
+It's essentially left on its own.

 And to "play it safe," it has to be overly vigilant, firing off stress responses even when there is no threat of danger.